BoonHianLim/pdf_cropper/README.md

 1) Put your file in the same directory as the script (Cropper.py)
 2) Run the script (Just double click it should do the job)
-2) Type the name of your pdf into the column(For example, example.pdf)
+2) Type the name of your pdf into the textfield(For example, example.pdf)
 3) Click Import
 4) Click on the section that you want to split the pdf.
 5) Click Crop after you have done splitting the pdf.